noscripter/doodles.io/README.md

 Doodles.io was handcrafted by [David Gauld](http://dcgauld.com) and [Josh Croad](http://joshcroad.com).
 You read their ramblings about technology by following them on Twitter: @[dcgauld](http://twitter.com/dcgauld) and @[joshcroad](http://twitter.com/joshcroad) respectively.

 Doodles.io is built in JavaScript using Node.js.
 It uses mongodb for data storage and is hosted on Heroku.
-It can also be cloned and run locally (after providing it with an active mongodb connection).
-Just be sure to install any dependancies (`npm install`) and boom!
-Navigate to `http://localhost:3000` to get started.